chef-boneyard/chef-web-docs-2016/step_knife/step_knife_node_run_list_add_roles_and_recipes.rst

 ..
 This is an included how-to.

-To add roles and recipes to a run list, enter:
+To add roles and recipes to a run-list, enter:

 .. code-block:: bash